GiuseppeMagazzu/GiuseppeMagazzu.github.io/_posts/2021-06-23-pipeline_study.markdown

 # All you need is Pipeline
 How to solve this issue then?
 The solution is actually very simple: we need to perform every pre-processing step the way we perform the training within the cross-validation procedure: for each iteration of the procedure we perform the upsampling (and all the other pre-processing steps scuh as normalization, feature selection, etc...) and then evaluate the model trained on this dataset on the validation set.
 This way, we actually obtain a reliable estimate of the performance of our model.

+How can we solve this when working in Python?
+Well, the answer is straightforward: use [Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
+Pipeline allows you to apply a sequence of steps (pre-processing steps and model training) automatically, without the need to worry about any possible data leakage.
+It considers the sequence of steps as a unique monolitic process, meaning that you can use it almost anywhere as if you were applying a simple data transformation/fitting.

+ # Some simulations
+ I am not going to discuss how Pipeline should be practically used in depth, you can find the in the [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
+What I am going to present to you is some simulations to better understand how the object Pipeline works, technically.
+After all, what is better than understanding code by coding :wink:?